espocrm/documentation/administration/workflows.md

 If you need to add new items to the Link-Multiple field w/o loosing existing data (e.g. Teams), you need to utilize formula function entity\addLinkMultipleId.
 Example: `entity\addLinkMultipleId('teams', 'teamId')`.

+There is the ability to delete the record with the following formula code: `deleted = 1`;

 ### Update Related Record

 Allows changing of specific fields of the related record or records.
 It's possible to define formula to calculate fields.

+There is the ability to delete the record with the following formula code: `deleted = 1`;

 ### Link with Another Record